Liover Peguero Preview, Player Props: Pirates vs. Twins

 Liover Peguero At The Plate

-- Peguero is batting .247 with two doubles, five home runs and four walks.
+- Peguero has two doubles, five home runs and four walks while batting .244.

+- Peguero has picked up a hit in 52.2% of his 23 games this year, with at least two hits in 26.1% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.